jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-04-04-beam-local-dev-2/index.md

 ### Beam Pipeline

 As the user traffic pipeline, it begins with reading data from a folder named *inputs* and parses the Json lines.
 Then it adds timestamp to elements by parsing the *event_datetime* attribute, defines fixed time windows over 60 seconds, and counts the number of records within the windows.
 Finally, it writes the aggregated records into a folder named *outputs* after adding *window_start* and *window_end* timestamp attributes.

+[**Update 2024-04-30**]
+Note the coder for the custom type is registered, but it is not required because we don't have a cross-language transformation that deals with it.

 ```python
 # section2/minute_traffic.py